 Autodesk is a pioneer in 3D design, engineering, and digital entertainment software.
-Since introducing its AutoCAD software in 1982, the company has grown to offer one of the broadest portfolios of 3D computer-aided design (CAD) software on the market.
+Since introducing its AutoCAD software in 1982, the company has offered a broad portfolio of 3D computer-aided design (CAD) software on the market.
 Its AutoCAD and Revit software is primarily used by architects, engineers, and structural designers to design, draft, and model buildings and other structures.
 Maya is a 3D animation software used in film visual effects and game development.
-Autodesk 360 provides cloud-based tools and services, plus mobile apps for smartphones and tablets that can be used by professionals, amateur designers, and students.
-Services offered include consulting, support, and training.
+Autodesk is shifting it tools and services to cloud-based application as well as developing mobile apps for smartphones and tablets that can be used by professionals, amateur designers, and students.

-Autodesk's flagship AutoCAD product platform underpins all of the company's design product offerings and is a part of its largest business segment Platform Solutions and Emerging Business (PSEB).
-Its Architecture, Engineering and Construction (AEC) and Manufacturing (MFG) segments offer tailored versions of AutoCAD software for the specific industries that they serve, namely building and civil infrastructure and transportation, automotive, and industrial machinery.
+Autodesk's flagship AutoCAD product platform underpins all of the company's design product offerings and is a part of its Platform Solutions and Emerging Business (PSEB) segment, which accounts for 27% of sales.
+Its Architecture, Engineering and Construction (AEC), 38% of sales, and Manufacturing (MFG), 29% of sales, segments offer tailored versions of AutoCAD software for the specific industries that they serve, namely building and civil infrastructure and transportation, automotive, and industrial machinery.

-Autodesk's fourth segment Media and Entertainment (M&E) consists of two product groups -- animation and creative finishing -- software that is specifically sold to creative professionals, post-production facilities, and broadcasters for everything from feature films and TV shows to games and Web design.
-These segments generate fairly balanced portions of revenue for the company.
+Bringing in 6% of sales is Autodesk's fourth segment Media and Entertainment (M&E).
+Its two product groups -- animation and creative finishing – develop software that is specifically sold to creative professionals, post-production facilities, and broadcasters for everything from feature films and TV shows to games and Web design.

 Sales and Marketing

-Autodesk sells software licenses and services directly but moreso indirectly through a global network of about 2,000 resellers and distributors.
-For fiscal 2013 about 83% of its revenue came from indirect sales channels.
-Autodesk relies heavily on its largest distributor, Tech Data, which generated 23%, 17%, and 16% of net revenue for fiscal years 2013, 2012, and 2011.
+Autodesk makes direct sales of its software licenses and services, but most sales come indirectly through a global network of about 2,000 resellers and distributors.
+For 2016 (ended January) about 79% of its revenue came from indirect sales channels.
+Autodesk relies heavily on its largest distributor, Tech Data, which generates about 25% of its revenue each year.

 Autodesk's sales and marketing organizations are divided among three main regions: the Americas, EMEA, and Asia/Pacific.
 Those regional sales organizations work in conjunction with local sales offices.